Getting Started¶

 LLM:

---llm-config FILE LLM configuration file (default: LLM_config.json)
+--llm-config FILE LLM configuration file (default: config/llm_config.json)

---llm-render-only Skip LLM API calls
+--llm-render-only Skip LLM API calls, but render the prompts.

 Evaluation: